All visual elements

 Default: no convolution

-Note if you use convolution, PsychBench needs to fill any transparent parts of the element background with a solid color to blend with.
-Even if the element doesn’t have any transparent background, this still affects pixels near its edges since PsychBench pads the element display with this color.
-By default fill color is the same as trial background color.
-If you want to use a different color, you can set property backColor below (must be opaque).
+Note if you use convolution, PsychBench needs to fill any transparent parts of the element background with an opaque color to blend with.
+It also pads the element display borders with this color.
+By default fill color is same as trial background color, so in most use cases this doesn't matter.
+If you want to use a different color, specify it in property backColor below.

 type